thomasdaquinzomahounhele/urlshortener/README.md

 - docker - https://docs.docker.com/get-docker/
 - MongoDB - https://www.mongodb.com/docs/v3.0/tutorial/install-mongodb-on-ubuntu/

-To install the dependencies using npm run “ npm install”, for yarn run “yarn install” in your terminal.
+To install the dependencies run “ npm install” or “yarn install” in your terminal.

 To test the app you need an API Client like: